HesandaLiyanage/MovieAppInReact/documentation/js/react.md

 .json() is to unpack it in to readable javascript object this .then returns a promise (another thing to wait for)

+.then(res => setApiData(res.results))

+now res is the actual move data. res.results have the array of 20 movies isnide. setApiData(res.results) = this saves it to state so react can display it